Shiri Maimon: 2005–2007: Eurovision and Shiri Maimon

-Her first single from her second album was released in December 2007, entitled "Yoter Tov Lisloach" (Better to Forgive), and gained good success in the radio charts.
+Her first single from her second album was released in December 2007, entitled "Yoter Tov Lisloach" ("Better to Forgive"), and gained good success in the radio charts.

 2008–2009: Rega Lifney She... and MTV Music Awards

-In January 2008, her second album Rega Lifney She...
-(Just Before ...) was released.
+In January 2008, her second album Rega Lifney She... ("Just Before ...") was released.
 In the same time, Maimon released her first international album, "Standing on My Own".
 While the Hebrew album was available in Israel both on the record stores and for cellular download to Orange subscribers, the international album was available only via Orange.
 The international album was eventually shelved less than a year later.

-In February 2008, Maimon released the second single from the album, called "KsheHalachta" (When You Were Gone), that gained average success in the radio charts, and became a popular song in memorial days.
+In February 2008, Maimon released the second single from the album, called "KsheHalachta" ("When You Were Gone"), that gained average success in the radio charts, and became a popular song in memorial days.

-In March 2008, Maimon released the third single from the album, called "Tohavi Ktzat Et Atzmekh" (Love Yourself A Little), that didn't gain much success in the radio charts.
+In March 2008, Maimon released the third single from the album, called "Tohavi Ktzat Et Atzmekh" ("Love Yourself A Little"), that didn't gain much success in the radio charts.

 In May 2008 Maimon started her new show tour.

-In June 2008, Maimon released the fourth single from the album, called "VeRatziti SheTed’i" (And I Wanted You To Know).
+In June 2008, Maimon released the fourth single from the album, called "VeRatziti SheTed’i" ("And I Wanted You To Know").
 The song's music video sparked some controversy for featuring a kiss between Maimon and another woman.
 Nevertheless, the song didn't gain much success in the radio charts.

-In September 2008 Maimon won the title "The Singer of the Year" from The Isareli Children Channel "Arutz HaYeladim" and from the Israeli teen magazine "Rosh1".
+In September 2008 Maimon won the title "The Singer of the Year" from The Israeli Children Channel "Arutz HaYeladim" and from the Israeli teen magazine "Rosh1".